-Those in “red-pilled” circles claim that human males are innately polygamous, and only societal pressures keep them faithful.
+Those in “red-pilled” circles claim that human males are innately polygamous and only societal pressures keep them faithful.
 They also claim hypergamy doesn’t apply to men.
 Reality is far more complex.

-Other men (and women) seek out companionships because they enjoy the company of an intimate partner.
+Other men (and women) seek companionship because they enjoy the company of an intimate partner.
 They can be serial monogamists or even choose to mate for life.

-However, these are not hard and fast rules because the environment plays a significant role, along with an inconvenient emotion we humans are afflicted with.
-Love.
+However, these are not hard and fast rules because the environment plays a significant role, along with an inconvenient emotion we humans are afflicted with–love.

 In a civilization with a large middle class and comfortable-living standards that almost all adults can achieve, other factors come into play when choosing a life partner.
 Will the male stick around to help care for the children?

 Of course, this is not a perfect scenario, as infidelity and divorce exist.
-Yet American divorce rates are not the highly inflated 50% many claim.
+Yet American divorce rates are not the highly inflated 50%, many claim.
 First marriages have a 65% chance of lasting until death, so around one-third end in divorce.
 Second marriages–where a partner was previously divorced–go the other way, with 65% terminating in the courtroom.